composablesys/collabs/docs/src/guide/gotchas.md

 All of a document's [CRuntime.registerCollab](../api/collabs/classes/CRuntime.html#registerCollab) calls must happen before you use that document in any way: connecting providers, performing collaborative operations on its Collabs, or calling other CRuntime/AbstractDoc methods.
 To ensure this, you should make all CRuntime.registerCollab calls right after constructing the CRuntime.
 (In an AbstractDoc subclass, make all calls in its constructor.)

-Likewise, within a `CObject`, you should make all calls to `registerCollab` within the constructor.
+Likewise, within a CObject, you should make all calls to `registerCollab` within the constructor.
 If you need to add children dynamically, you should instead use a collection of Collabs, e.g., [CSet](../api/collabs/classes/CSet.html).

 ## Non-unique Names